jefftranter/6502/asm/jmon/README.txt

 ------------------------------

-A machine language monitor program for the Apple Replica 1, Apple II, Briel Superboard ///, or MOS Technology KIM-1.
+A machine language monitor program for the Apple Replica 1, Apple II, Ohio Scientific Challenger 1P/Superboard II, Briel Superboard ///, or MOS Technology KIM-1.

-Copyright (C) 2012-2016 by Jeff Tranter <tranter@pobox.com>
+Copyright (C) 2012-2020 by Jeff Tranter <tranter@pobox.com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.